mikeruhl/AzureDnsTools/README.md

 If the DNS Zone does not exist in the selected subscription, the script will prompt to automatically create the domain.

+If a record already exists in Azure and the record type allows additional records (ex, TXT), the script will append the new value to the existing record set and submit it.
+If it can't be appended, like an A record, it will output an error.

 _Let's get real_.
 I wrote this script to move away from a company called Peer 1.
 They allowed duplicate CNAME and A records, which is technically not allowed.
 Because of this, I have a check in here to avoid an Azure error that I'd like to talk about.
 If you have a duplicate CNAME and A record, the script will output an error and keep going, so **check your logs**.
 It will favor the A record over the CNAME due to performance gains.
-In the extremely unlikely event of the A and CNAME values being equal, it will omit a warning.
-More likely though, it will omit an error for you to check which one is correct.
+In the extremely unlikely event of the A and CNAME values being equal, it will emit a warning.
+More likely though, it will emit an error for you to check which one is correct.

 ### Prerequisites
 The csv file should have the following headers: